hmcts/cpp-terraform-functionapp-deployment/README.md

  vnet_rg_name      = "RG-DEV-CORE-01"
  # 0 / 16 / 32 / 48 / 64 / 80 / 96 / 112 / 128 /
  subnet_cidr       = ["10.89.123.0/28"]
- #If you want to create revision of Apps
- #revision          = "-01"
  ```

 <!-- BEGIN_TF_DOCS -->